Should your PC run into trouble, here is how to find Windows 10 crash logs on your PC. It is quick and easy if you know where to start.

 Click on the Search icon located in the task bar.
 As soon as it pops up the search field, you can immediately start typing.
 Enter “Event Viewer” and watch the results unfold.

 (Search in Windows 10 will behave differently depending on whether you have enabled or disabled web search.
-If you are one of them, searches, here is a tip on how to disable web search from the task bar so that it no longer interferes with your desktop searches.)
+Here is a tip on how to disable web search from the task bar so that it no longer interferes with your desktop searches.)

 Step 2.
-Type in “Event Viewer” and watch the results unfold
+Type in “Event Viewer” and watch the results roll in

 Wait for the list of search results to quit reshuffling, then right-click on the entry Event Viewer: Desktop app and select the command Run as Administrator.